 The Notes are not rated.
-Moody's Investors Service ("Moody's") has assigned a rating of "Aa1" to the Outstanding Bonds of the District.
-This rating will reflect only the view of such rating agency and an explanation of the significance of such rating should be obtained from Moody's, 7 WTC at Greenwich Street, New York, NY, Phone: (212) 553-4055 and Fax: (212) 298-6761.
-Generally, a rating agency bases its ratings on the information and materials furnished to it and on investigation, studies and assumptions by the rating agency.
-There is no assurance that a particular rating will apply for any given period of time or that it will not be lowered or withdrawn entirely if, in the judgment of the agency originally establishing the rating, circumstances so warrant.
-Any downward revision or withdrawal of such ratings could have an adverse affect on the market price of the Notes or the availability of a secondary market for such Notes.
+Moody's Investors Service ("Moody's"), 7 WTC at Greenwich Street, New York, NY, Phone: (212) 553-4055 and Fax: (212) 298-6761, has assigned a rating of "A1" to the outstanding long-term bonds of the District.
+Such rating reflects only the view of such rating agency and an explanation of the significance of such rating should be obtained from the respective rating agency.
+There can be no assurance that such rating will not be revised or withdrawn, if in the judgement of agency circumstances so warrant.
+Any change or withdrawal of such rating may have an adverse effect on the market price and the availability of a secondary market for the outstanding bonds and notes of the District.